damienhaynes/TraktRater/README.md

  * Scroll to the bottom of the page and click on the **Export this List** link.
  * Save the csv file to a folder on your computer.
  * In the TraktRater tool, enter in the filename in the textbox provided.
- * Repeat process to export your Watchlist.csv file, if you don't want to import your watchlist then the keep field empty.
+ * Repeat process to export your Watchlist.csv file and Custom lists, if you don't want to import your watchlist then keep field(s) empty.

 If you choose to do a **Web Scrape**, ensure your profile is marked as **Public** otherwise it will fail.
 Your IMDb User ID can be found from the address bar in your browser window, look for something like **ur13828119**.
+Custom list import via webscrape is currently not supported.

 ###TVDb###
 The [TVDb](http://thetvdb.com) provider supports tv show and episode ratings.
 TraktRater requires your Account Identifier, **NOT** your username.
 You can find your account id by following these steps: